hyperreal64/hyperreal64/README.md

 ### hyperreal64, aka unixcat64

+I'm an open source and free knowledge advocate, sysadmin, and freelance programmer.

-To view my Git projects, go to [git.unixc.at](https://git.unixc.at).
+To view my Git projects, go to [git.envs.net](https://git.envs.net/hyperreal)

 To view my homepage, go to [unixc.at](https://unixc.at)